whoschek/bzfs/README.md

 **--pv-program** *STRING*

 *  The name or path to the 'pv' executable (optional).
 Default is 'pv'.
 Use '-' to disable the use of this program.
+This is used for bandwidth rate-limiting and progress monitoring.

 <!-- -->